pulkomandy/grafx2/project/msvc/README.txt

 Project files for MS Visual Studio 2010 :

-By default the project expect SDL 1.2 SDL Image 1.2 and Lua 5.3 to be installed in directories :
+By default the project expects SDL 1.2, SDL Image 1.2 and Lua 5.3 to be installed in directories :
   ..\..\..\..\SDL-1.2.15
   ..\..\..\..\SDL_image-1.2.12